Inferring effective field observables from a discrete model: Framework

-We answer using the framework proposed in Refs.~\cite{beny13,beny14}.
 The approach relies on two inputs: a coarse-graining operation on states $\mc N$ (which we take to be a quantum channel, or completely positive trace-preserving map acting on density matrices~\cite{beny12}) depending on a family $r = (\sigma,y,\dots)$ of resolution parameters, and a distinguishability (Riemannian) metric on the manifold of density matrices (states).
 The metric is characterised by an inner product $\ave{\cdot,\cdot}_\rho$ on the tangent space at state $\rho$.
 The tangent space can be identified with the set of traceless self-adjoint operators as follows: if $f$ is a scalar function on states, then the operator $X$ is associated with the tangent vector $\tilde X$ satisfying $f(\rho + \epsilon X) = f(\rho) + \epsilon (\tilde Xf)(\rho) + \mc O(\epsilon^2)$.
 That is, $\tilde X$ is the derivative in the direction specified by $X$.

 The channel $\mc N$ transforms a tangent vector $X$ into $\mc N(X)$ (it is its own pushforward since it is linear.)
 Hence it defines the coarse-grained metric $\ave{\mc N(\cdot),\mc N(\cdot)}_{\mc N(\rho)}$.
 We can interpret the coarse-grained distance